askulkarni2/sample-pipeline/README.md

-# MLOps Github Demo for Kubeflow
+# MLOps Github Demo for Kubeflow on AWS